 Interact with Your Dog Throughout Each Walk

 Interacting with your dog during walk time will help to hold their attention and may stop the habit of leash pulling before it starts.
 Every 10 to 100 feet or so, ask your dog to do a skill and then reward them with a treat or praise (or both), followed by continuation of the walk.
 You can also use commands such as sit, down, shake, or nose touch during a walk to keep your canine companion engaged.
 This can be a great and useful way to pass the time while you wait for a light to change, for example.
 For a nose touch, the dog races back to you and touches their nose to the palm of your hand – now the dog is closer to you and there is more slack on the leash, so it's a total win-win!

 Be Consistent with Canine Obedience During Walk Time

 Work with your dog on loose leash training during every walk and ensure anyone who walks your dog is also aware that they should not allow your pup to pull.
 A classic error many dog owners make is that they are not consistent with their leash training.
 To keep this from happening, be sure not to let your dog pull you on the leash.
 Getting away with this behavior will teach your dog that they can call the shots by pulling, and will result in bad behavior occurring more frequently.

-If you don’t have time to work on loose leash walking but still need to exercise your dog, use a management device, such as a head halter (i.e. Gentle Leader) or an anti-pulling harness (i.e. Easy Walk).
-These devices manage the pulling, but do NOT train your dog not to pull.
-Set a goal is to use the management device intermittently for 6-12 months (not the life of the dog) when you are unable to work on the loose leash training.
-Perhaps use the management tool only when you’re in a hurry or for the first part of your walk; then on the last part, attach the leash to the buckle collar and train.
+If you don’t have time to work on loose leash walking but still need to exercise your dog, use a management device, such as a head halter (i.e., gentle leader) or an anti-pulling harness (i.e., The Easy Walk® harness).
+These devices manage the pulling, but do NOT train your dog -- only time spent training your dog can do that.